chemfiles/chemfiles/doc/overview.rst

     :align: center

-They are various way of interacting with these types, all of them being described in the :ref:`classes-reference` section for the C++ API.
+They are various way of interacting with these types, all of them being described in the :ref:`classes-reference` section for the C++ interface.
 All the bindings may not provide all the functionalities, so if something is missing, just `ask for it! <https://github.com/Luthaf/Chemharp/issues/new>`_